Peace Dale, Rhode Island

-Peace Dale (also spelled Peacedale) is a village in the town of South Kingstown, Rhode Island.
-Together with the village of Wakefield, it is treated by the U.S. Census as a component of the census-designated place identified as Wakefield-Peacedale, Rhode Island.
+Peace Dale (also spelled Peacedale) is a village in the town of South Kingstown, Rhode Island, United States.
+Together with the village of Wakefield, it is treated by the U.S. Census as a component of the census-designated place identified as Wakefield-Peacedale.

 The Peace Dale Historic District was listed on the National Register of Historic Places as a historic district in 1987.
 The historic district is roughly bounded by Kersey Rd., Oakwoods Dr., Kingstown Rd., School, Church and Railroad Sts., and contains the historic core of the village.